 I’m going to outline my experience of making cold calls on Saturdays and what I experienced as a digital agency owner.
 Whatever business you are in, I’m sure you will see similar results.

 I wanted to make the most of the time available so I put together a list of businesses I wanted to call ahead of time.

-I saw a forum thread about this topic and they said between 9am and 1pm work on Saturdays and working time zones is a good idea.
+I did some research and could only find one other page about making cold calls on Saturdays on this forum thread about the topic and they said between 9am and 1pm work on Saturdays and working time zones is a good idea.

 Here is what you need to do to make weekend cold calls a success